Inground Pool Planning Meetings: The Key to a Successful Project

 Nuts and Bolts

-This is certainly not a comprehensive list, but it gives you a concept of what we do.
-At River Pools and Spas we have over 600 clients on our reference list.
+This is certainly not a comprehensive list, but it gives you a concept of what my team and I have done.
 A lot of good things have to happen on a regular basis to consistently provide that level of top notch service.
 It takes the best people, systems, and frankly the best customers.
 But I'm here to tell you that without an effective construction planning meeting none of that would be possible.
 So builders, please consider doing this if you're not already; and potential pool customers, make sure your pool contractor does this.
 It will save you both a lot of stress, time, and possibly money.

 Up Next: